Commonwealth Consolidated Acts

 (a) fails to be sworn or to make an affirmation or to give information or produce a document when required to do so under this section; or

-(b) after being given a notice under subsection (3), fails to comply with the notice or to answer a question that the Inspector‑General requires the person to answer;
+(b) after being given a notice under subsection (3), fails to comply with the notice or to answer a question that the Inspector - General requires the person to answer;

-is guilty of an offence punishable on conviction:
+commits an offence punishable on conviction:

-(d) in the case of a body corporate--by a fine not exceeding $5,000.
+(d) in the case of a body corporate--by a fine not exceeding 50 penalty units.

 (7A) Subsection (7) is an offence of strict liability.